You Can Make an Impact!

 Messiah Church is committed to supporting several organizations consistently and long-term - these are our Community Partners.
 In fact, even on your first visit to Messiah, you can make an impact because we will make a donation on your behalf to one of these organizations.
 We also have two Covenant Mission Partners - organizations that have grown out of Messiah Church, and with which we have ongoing covenants to support with our prayers, presence, and financial giving.
 And each month we collect a special Second Mile Offering to support a specific organization through financial and in-kind donations.
 Learn more about each of these below.

-Give throughout the month of April, online by selecting “Easter Offering,” or by mailing a check (indicate “Easter Offering” in the memo) to: Messiah Church, 17805 County Road 6, Plymouth, MN 55447.
-Our goal is to collect $15,000 for each of these organizations.
-Gifts are distributed evenly, unless designated otherwise.
+- Give!
+Give online by selecting “Second Mile Offering,” or by mailing a check (indicate “Avenues for Youth” in the memo) to: Messiah Church, 17805 County Road 6, Plymouth, MN 55447.

 Current Opportunities & Needs